Five years ago Hurricane Maria knocked out Puerto Rico's power grid. They were only "just starting to rebuild" when Fiona hit.

 Fifteen months later—LUMA said it is still in the rebuilding phase.

 "We are just basically starting to rebuild the grid.
-We have 209 active projects that represent about 5.5 billion of federal dollars," said Cortez.
+We have 209 active projects that represent about 5.5 billion of federal dollars," said LUMA Representative Don Cortez.

 "The reality is nothing has happened in terms of rebuilding.
 Right?
 How long do you expect that to take, Don?"
 Begnaud asked.